 What does the price include?

-Tuition as booked, online placement test, free access to the BELS e-Learning platform which allows you to learn English online, Wi-Fi, use of lending library in our language schools in Malta and Gozo, certificate of attendance, mobile SIM card and welcome event.
-In BELS Gozo, use of swimming pool is also included, depending on the weather.
+Your chosen course, online placement test, course-material, Wi-Fi, use of lending library in our language schools in Malta and Gozo, certificate of attendance, mobile SIM card and welcome event.

 What is the average age in the BELS schools?

 Kindly request our school fact files for all updated age and nationality mix information.